 The largest town in central Australia, laid-back Alice Springs is the perfect base from which to explore the fascinating and culturally rich red heart of the country, with a number of unique outback attractions right on the city's doorstep.
 The best time to visit is between May and November, when days are warm and nights are cool.
 There are plenty of good options when it comes to finding somewhere to stay, but it's a good idea to book ahead during these busy cooler months as rooms can fill up fast.

-Modern Comforts: Doubletree By Hilton Alice Springs
+DoubleTree by Hilton Alice Springs

-Central: Diplomat Alice Springs
+Diplomat Alice Springs

-Budget: Alice Springs YHA Hostel
+Alice Springs YHA Hostel

 The in-house movies are bigger and better at the Alice Springs YHA.
 This budget-friendly hostel used to be an outdoor movie theatre before it was transformed into a hostel, and movies are still shown on the outdoor screen every night.
+Plus, the hostel has a great location for backpackers, situated in the centre of town.
 Private rooms are available as well as shared dormitories.
-Dormitory beds from AUD$24.